 Clare Ford-Wille is an independent art historian, well known to members for her courses at Birkbeck and Morley College as well as a lecturer at the National Gallery, the V&A and The Arts Society groups in Britain and Europe.
 She has led many tours abroad.
 Clare is a Vice President of The London Art History Society.

 Dr Alexandra Gajewski is Reviews Editor of the Burlington Magazine and lives in France, her main interest being mediaeval architecture.
 She has published on the Cistercian Abbey of Le Lys and on Cistercian architecture in Anjou and Cîteaux, inter alia.
 She completed a PhD in Gothic architecture in Northern Burgundy at the Courtauld Institute and is currently leading tours with a number of organisations.

 Christina Grande is Senior Lecturer in Classical Art and Archaeology at the University of Winchester.
 She has also taught Greek and Roman Art and Architecture, Classical Mythology, and the later reception of Classical art for Birkbeck for many years.
 Christina has also been a lecturer in Classical Art for the University of Leicester and for the Open University, and has also lectured for the British Museum Education Service, the National Gallery, Morley College, the City Literary Institute, as well for The London Art History Society.

-Tag Gronberg is Reader in the History of Art and Design and teaches mainly in the modern period (nineteenth century to the present).
+Tag Gronberg is Emeritus Reader in the History of Art and Design who taught mainly in the modern period (nineteenth century to the present).
 Her research interests lie in the area of gender and modernism, and particularly in projects that range across art, design and architecture.
 She has published books on late 19th- and early 20th-century visual culture in France and in Austria.
-She is currently Departmental Postgraduate Research Tutor, helping to organise the research culture of the Department and in charge of MPhil/PhD admissions.
+She was Departmental Postgraduate Research Tutor, helping to organise the research culture of the Department and in charge of MPhil/PhD admissions.